toantd90/cra-github-repositories-search/README.md

 ## 🚶 Approach

-- `useThrottle` help to not stress the API with calls once typing every characters.
+- `useThrottle` help to not stress the API with calls once typing every character.
 Delay time is configurable.
-(500ms is default)
+(500ms is the default setting)

-- [Chakra UI](https://chakra-ui.com/) used to build quick UI.
+- [Chakra UI](https://chakra-ui.com/) used to build quick responsive UI.
 You don't need to write CSS for elements.
 Elements are also Accessibility supported already.

 - In order to provide a smooth pagination I use [React Query](https://react-query-v3.tanstack.com/).
-It help to prefetch the next page so users don't need to wait for the data to be fetched.
-React Query comes with data caching and also keep the previous data so users can have a nice exeriences using the sample app.
+It helps to prefetch the next page so users don't need to wait for the data to be fetched.
+React Query comes with data caching and also keeps the previous data so users can have a nice experience using the app.

 ## 📔 Notes